 Project Description

 The Hamilton Neighborhood Activation began in March 2023 with only six interested neighborhood residents.
-Since then, the Hamilton Neighborhood has gone door-to-door speaking to neighbors, held two neighborhood events with over 120 attendees, enacted bylaws, and elected a full board.
+Since then, the Hamilton Neighborhood has gone door-to-door speaking to neighbors, held many neighborhood events with over 250 attendees, enacted bylaws, and elected a full board.

 What is Neighborhood Activation?

 Neighborhood Activation begins with interested residents contacting the City.
-A City Liaison is assigned to the neighborhood and provides support, resources, and best practices over the course of 12-18 months.
+A City Liaison from the Department of Neighborhoods is assigned to the neighborhood and provides support, resources, and best practices over the course of 12-18 months.

 The ultimate goal of Neighborhood Activation is to empower residents to independently manage their neighborhood association.